-Mooring Design and Dynamics is a set of Matlab® routines that can be used to assist in the design and configuration of single point oceanographic moorings, the evaluation of mooring tension and shape under the influence of wind and time varying currents, and the simulation of towed bodies.
+Mooring Design and Dynamics is a set of Matlab® routines (a toolbox) that can be used to assist in the design and configuration of single point oceanographic moorings, the evaluation of mooring tension and shape under the influence of wind and time varying baroclinic currents, and the simulation of towed bodies.
+It is not truly dynamic, in that at any one time the mooring is assumed to be in a force balance (not moving), with no un-matched accelerations.
 The static model will predict the tension and tilt at each mooring component, including the anchor, for which the safe mass will be evaluated in terms of the vertical and horizontal tensions.
 Predictions can be saved to facilitate mooring motion correction.
 Time dependent currents can be entered to predict the dynamic response of the mooring.
-Version 2.3 includes the capability to predict the depth of towed bodies from a moving ship with sheared currents, including the use of depressors and tow-floats.
+Version 2.0 includes the capability to predict the depth of towed bodies from a moving ship with sheared currents, including the use of depressors and tow-floats.
 Version 2.3 (November 2016) corrected the entire form and lift drag force formulation and it is strongly recommended that users upgrade to this version.
+Version 2.4 (November 2021) needed to update the "plot mooring" routine, which stopped working with more recent versions of Matlab.
 The package includes a preliminary database of standard mooring components which can be selected from pull down menus.
-The database can be edited and expanded (personalized) to include user specific components, frequently used fasteners/wires etc., or unique oceanographic instruments.
+The database can be edited and expanded (personalized) to include user specific components, frequently used fasteners/wires etc., or user-specific unique oceanographic instruments.
 Once designed and tested, a draft of the mooring components can be plotted and a list of components, including fasteners can be printed.

 The main menu (MD&D program) is started by typing